cwilliams001/ai-stack/README.md

 # AI-Stack

-This project sets up an AI stack at home for various machine learning and AI tasks, including Open Web UI, Ollama, Stable Diffusion, and Whisper services.
+This project sets up an AI stack at home for various machine learning and AI tasks, including Open Web UI, Ollama, Stable Diffusion, and Pipeline services.
 The stack leverages Docker for containerization and Tailscale for secure access.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)